-Circumstances when the nese may be allowed Communication method or device Staff & other adults Pupils Mobile phones may be brought to college To contact parents in an emergency with a member of staff present.
+Circumstances when these may be allowed Communication method or device Staff & other adults Pupils Mobile phones may be brought to college To contact parents in an emergency with a member of staff present.
 Otherwise must be switched off at all times.
-Use of mobile phones in social time During breaks or after college Use of personal tablets and handheld devices As a teaching resource As a focused learning resource, monitored by teachers Use of personal email addresses in college, or on college network During breaks or after college Use of college email for personal emails Use at break, lunch and after school As a learning resource to send work home and collaborate with other students Use of chat rooms / facilities Contact staff within school, or to As a learning resource in lessons Use of instant messaging communicate with external agencies e.g. webinars (training) Use of blogs Access teaching resources Use as a learning tool.
+Use of mobile phones in social time During breaks/lunch or after college Use of personal tablets and handheld devices As a teaching resource As a focused learning resource, monitored by teachers Use of personal email addresses in college, or on college network During breaks/lunch or after college Use of college email for personal emails College emails are not to be used for personal business and communication.
+As a learning resource to send work home and collaborate with other students Use of online meetings (Teams, Zoom, Satchel One) chat rooms / messaging facilities for educational purposes Contact staff within school, or to communicate with external agencies e.g. webinars (training) As a learning resource in lessons Use of educational blogs/vblogs (YouTube etc) Access teaching resources Use as a learning tool.